1885 - 1916

 On 25th April 1917, at 96 Field Ambulance, Harold died of wounds received in action.
 He was 20 years of age.

-He was buried at Wancourt Road Cemetery No.2 but this Cemetery was destroyed by shell fire.
+He now rests at Wancourt Road Cemetery No.2 but this Cemetery was destroyed by shell fire.

 Neuville-Vitasse was attacked by the 56th (London) Division on 7 April 1917 and captured by the same Division on 9 April.
 The village was almost entirely lost at the end of March 1918 but regained at the end of the following August.
 It was later "adopted" by the Metropolitan Borough of Paddington.
 The London Cemetery was made by the 56th Division in April 1917 and greatly extended after the Armistice when graves were brought in from other burial grounds and from the battlefields between Arras, Vis-en-Artois and Croisilles.
 London Cemetery contains 747 burials and commemorations of the First World War.
 318 of the burials are unidentified and on a screen wall are panels bearing the names of casualties buried in the following four cemeteries, whose graves were destroyed by shell fire:- WANCOURT ROAD CEMETERY No.2, just East of NEUVILLE-VITASSE; NEUVILLE0-VITASSE MILL CEMETERY, close to a German strong point on the road to Mercatel; BEAURAINS ROAD CEMETERY No.2, just North-West of NEUVILLE-VITASSE; BEAURAINS GERMAN CEMETERY; and ERCHIN GERMAN CEMETERY (Nord).
 The cemetery was designed by Sir Edwin Lutyens.